Mikecamdo/Mikecamdo/README.md

 ### Hello there!
 I'm Michael Doherty 👋

-- I'm currently a Senior studying Computer Science at Southern Methodist University.
+- I'm a Senior studying Computer Science at Southern Methodist University.
-- I'm currently interested in learning more about Artificial Intelligence, Machine Learning, and Web Development
+- I'm currently learning more about Artificial Intelligence, Machine Learning, and Web Development
-- Feel free to contact me with any inquiries at: mcdoherty@smu.edu
+- Feel free to contact me with any inquiries at: mcdoherty13@gmail.com

 ### My GitHub Stats